crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/configuration.md

 ### `inband_rules`

 An optional list of rules to be loaded in inband phase.
-In band rules are blocking and evaluated before answering to the remediation component.
+In band rules are blocking and evaluated before answering the remediation component.
 Useful for virtual patching, rules with no/low false positives.

 ### `default_remediation`

-An optional remediation for inband rules, defaults to `block`.
+An optional remediation for inband rules, defaults to `ban`.
+If set to `allow`, remediation component won't block the request (even if it matched rules).
+Any other value (including `captcha`) is passed as-is back to the remediation component.

 ### `default_pass_action`

 An optional remediation for requests that didn't match any rules (or rules with a pass action).
-Defaults to nothing.
+Defaults to `allow`.
+Any other value will be passed as-is to the remediation component.

 ### `blocked_http_code`